 Matthias Fostvedt is an Idaho boy currently testing the waters out in Oregon and Washington.
 He hopes to return to Idaho after school with an understanding of water law and boofing.

-2 responses to “The Sandbags of Time”
+2 replies on “The Sandbags of Time”

 Well written!
 Always a very difficult call to know if anyone is up to a life threatening situation!